julian-rose/FreeRTOS-for-Agon/FreeRTOSv202212.01-LTS/FreeRTOS/Demo/readme.txt

 DemoAgonC demonstrates co-operative tasks without delays.
 Task switching is invoked directly within each application task, through a call to Yield.
 This demo illustrates the speed with which FreeRTOS can run on Agon Light.

+Beta:
+DemoMOS demonstrates the MOS API provided in the Agon Light port.

 -----------------------------------------------------------------